Think Bigger From Filmora User Guide

 3. Start the Automatic Silence Detection Process

-After setting the detection parameters, click Start to initiate the automatic silence detection sequence.
+After setting the detection parameters, click Analyze to initiate the automatic silence detection sequence.
 You will see two different things in the timeline:

 1 The black parts show the silent segments.